RAgHavj12345/ArtisanAI/README.md

 Our functional prototype demonstrates the following core features:

-* [cite_start]**AI-Powered Listing Generation:** A simple interface for artisans to upload a product image and name, and instantly receive an AI-generated description, price suggestion, and SEO tags[cite: 28, 29, 30].
+* **AI-Powered Listing Generation:** A simple interface for artisans to upload a product image and name, and instantly receive an AI-generated description, price suggestion, and SEO tags.
 (Currently simulated in the prototype).
-* [cite_start]**Customer Product Discovery:** A beautiful, responsive grid layout for customers to discover and browse artisan products, complete with high-quality images and pricing[cite: 31].
+* **Customer Product Discovery:** A beautiful, responsive grid layout for customers to discover and browse artisan products, complete with high-quality images and pricing.
-* [cite_start]**Artisan Analytics Dashboard:** A clean, visual dashboard showing key business metrics like total revenue, top-selling products, and AI-powered demand forecasting[cite: 33].
+* **Artisan Analytics Dashboard:** A clean, visual dashboard showing key business metrics like total revenue, top-selling products, and AI-powered demand forecasting.
 * **Multi-Page Navigation:** A seamless single-page application experience that allows users to switch between the artisan and customer views.

 ---